Privacy Notice and Complaints Procedure

 What if I have a complaint?

 We aim to provide you with a great service and if you have any concerns about the service, please let me (Sophie Clifford) know and I will try to resolve the problem.
 If you are dissatisfied with the handling or outcome of the complaint, you may refer your complaint to the Legal Ombudsman (www.legalombudsman.org.uk).
 Please note that the Legal Ombudsman has time limits in which a complaint must be raised with them.
-The time limits are: (a) 6 years from the date of the act/omission, (b) 3 years from the date you should reasonably have known there were grounds for complaints (if the act/omission took place before 6.10.2010 or was more than 6 years ago), (c) within 6 months of the complaint receiving a final response from me.
+The time limits are: 6 years from the date of the act/omission, or not later than three years after you should reasonable have known there were grounds to complain and within 6 months of the complaint receiving a final response from me